The Big Card Scoring: Wins, Points and Money

 2x the value of the the hand

-Players who pick their winning tile from the wall.
+Players who pick their winning tile from the wall or complete a joker exchange just prior to declaring mahjong.

 Money awarded from a discard:

-The player who discards the winning tile pays based on exposures:
+The player who discards the winning tile pays based on the number of exposures in the winning hand:

 0-2 exposures: 2x value of the hand.
 All other players pay the single value of the hand.